RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/filtering-values-with-lodash/filtering-values-with-lodash.md

-# FIltering values in a lodash expression
+# Filtering Values with Lodash

 In some instance you may only want the array you are passing to prefill a document, form, or email to be filtered based on one of the array items characteristics.
 This can be achieved using the filter method.